 "Tony was a giant of the Labour movement when I first joined the party and we were wrestling with big ideas about our future direction.

 "But even in his later years, he remained relevant and influential with his wit and wisdom on a range of issues, from international affairs to Scottish devolution."

 Former Labour Prime Minister Gordon Brown called Mr Benn "a powerful, fearless, relentless advocate for social justice and people's rights whose writing as well as speeches will continue to have a profound influence on generations to come."

-In 1971, Mr Benn, whose mother Margaret was born in Paisley, joined the campaign to stop the closure of the Upper Clyde shipyards.'Work-in'
+In 1971, Mr Benn, whose mother Margaret was born in Paisley, joined the campaign to stop the closure of the Upper Clyde shipyards.

 Instead of a strike, the men were engaged in a "work-in", part of industrial action that lasted a year and inspired workers around the world.